 If you are interested in applying to become a TME Mentor, review all of the information below and complete the application that follows.

 Applications are accepted year round for open mentor positions.
-Applications for Fall 2021 currently open mentor positions will be due by March 19th.
+Applications are still being accepted for Fall 2021 currently open mentor positions - see list below.

 Mentor recruitment (interviews, training, etc) typically happens during the spring semester.
 However, you can apply anytime and we will keep your application on file.

 To see if a TME Mentor position for your major is open, click the corresponding school of college below.
 If your major is not listed, it means we are not looking for a Mentor in that program at this time.

 School of Business

 School of Engineering